alexgs/bare-owls/docs/database-server.md

 ALTER ROLE $DATABASE_USER WITH CREATEDB;
 ```
 NB: The last command is required for the [shadow database][3] used by Prisma 2.25 and later.
+Now that we're not using Prisma's `migrate` feature, I think we can get rid of it, although it was maybe used to create the databases for Hasura and FusionAuth. :shrug:

 7. Use `\q` to exit the client.
 1. Run `rm ~/.psql_history` to clear the client history (which contains the `$DATABASE_PASSWORD`).